Brad Marchand Game Preview: Bruins vs. Red Wings

 Marchand Season Stats Insights

-- In 7 games this season, Marchand has averaged 19:08 on the ice, while putting up a plus-minus rating of +5.
+- In 10 games this season, Marchand has a plus-minus rating of +5, while averaging 19:29 on the ice per game.

-- Marchand has netted a goal in a game three times this year in seven games played, including multiple goals once.
+- Marchand has scored a goal in four of 10 games this year, netting multiple goals in one of them.

-- Marchand has a point in five of seven games played this year, with multiple points in one of them.
+- Marchand has recorded a point in a game eight times this year out of 10 games played, including multiple points on one occasion.

-- In three of seven games this year, Marchand has had an assist, but no games with multiple assists.
+- Marchand has an assist in five of 10 games this season, but has not recorded two or more in a game so far.

-- Marchand has an implied probability of 68.9% to eclipse his point total based on the odds.
+- Marchand's odds on his points prop carry an implied probability of 70.4% that he hits the over.

-- Given his moneyline odds, Marchand has an implied probability of 51.2% of going over his assist prop bet.
+- The implied probability of Marchand going over his assist prop bet, based on the odds, is 52.4%.

 Sign up for Underdog fantasy today.